Risotto alla Milanese

 According to food historian Anna Gosetti della Salda, the original recipe for Risotto alla Milanese is a subject of dispute.
 Some say wine was a key ingredient; others declare saffron has always been included.
 This easy-to-make version uses flavorful Safinter saffron and Campanini Vialone Nano rice of the Veneto region.
 The traditional rice absorbs twice its weight in liquid and is considered the ideal grain for authentic, creamy risotto.

-- In medium pot, heat 5 tbsp. butter over medium heat.
+In medium pot, heat 5 tablespoons butter over medium heat.
 Add onions and cook, stirring, until softened, 2-3 minutes.
 Add rice and cook, stirring constantly with a wooden spoon, until opaque, about 4 minutes.